The largest living thing on Earth is mostly hidden from view

-The world’s largest living thing is even bigger than a blue whale (which happens to be the largest animal living now).
+The world’s largest living thing is even bigger than a blue whale (the largest animal living now).

 Meet Armillaria ostoyae, or, as it’s nicknamed, the Humongous Fungus.